SamPorter1984/Aletheo/raid wallet/release/README.md

 6.enter your rewards address and save(the address from something secure at least like Metamask which will receive actual rewards)

-7.post in threads which have "Aletheo General" in topic and receive mainnet tokens
+7.post in threads which have "Aletheo General" in topic and receive mainnet tokens as rewards